integrated-land-simulator/model_description/descript/matsiro.md

 ## Calculation of amount of photosynthesis

-The amount of photosynthesis is calculated after SiB2 (Sellers et al., 1996).
+The amount of photosynthesis is calculated after SiB2 [@Sellers1996-xi].

 The amount of photosynthesis is considered to be regulated by the following three upper limits: